Dinir/Text-Transmitter/README.md

 # Text-Transmitter

 Text based Twitter client powered by electron.js

+*It's my graduation work, so not actually meant to be used daily.
+You can use it anyway, though.*

 # How to Setup Your Twitter Account